lifebit-ai/cloudos-cli/README.md

                                completion.
 Default=3600.
   --wdl-mainfile TEXT          For WDL workflows, which mainFile (.wdl) is
                                configured to use.
+  --wdl-importsfile TEXT       For WDL workflows, which importsFile (.zip) is
+                               configured to use.
   -t, --cromwell-token TEXT    Specific Cromwell server authentication token.
                                Only required for WDL jobs.
+  --repository-platform TEXT   Name of the repository platform of the
+                               workflow.
+Could be either 'github' or
+                               'bitbucket'.
+Default=github.
   --verbose                    Whether to print information messages or not.
   --help                       Show this message and exit.
 ```